google/secrets-gradle-plugin/README.md

 ## Installation

-**NOTE**: Starting from v1.1.0, the maven coordinate of the plugin changed group ID to "com.google.android.libraries.mapsplatform.secrets-gradle-plugin" and artifact ID to "secrets-gradle-plugin" and is now being distributed via Google Maven.
-You can still download previous versions of the plugin from Gradle's plugin portal.
+**NOTE**: Starting from v1.1.0, the maven coordinate of the plugin changed group ID to "com.google.android.libraries.mapsplatform.secrets-gradle-plugin" and artifact ID to "secrets-gradle-plugin" and is now being distributed via Google Maven (gMaven).
+You can still download previous versions of the plugin from Gradle's plugin portal, but new versions will now only be distributed through gMaven.

 1. In your project's root `build.gradle` file: